nie-ine/N3-rule-based_machine-reasoning/README.md

 A complete reasoning example on transitivity for the 'is part of' property for text and text structures as prosodic entities is given in the repository, also involving a series of other RDFS- and OWL-rules.
 The data and query files are commented.

 ### Consistency checking:
 User-defined restrictions can be checked upon, e.g. a cardinality restriction for the object value of a certain property of a certain subject class instance.
-Figure 1 shows the 'human' class declaration in Turtle with a cardinality restriction of maximum 1 on the property 'has biological sex', IOW a human can only have exactly 1 biological sex, i.e. female, male or intersexual (see [human-ontology](https://github.com/nie-ine/Ontologies/blob/master/Nie-ontologies/Generic-ontologies/human-ontology.ttl)).
+Figure 1 shows part of the 'human' class declaration in Turtle with a cardinality restriction of maximum 1 on the property 'has biological sex', IOW a human can only have exactly 1 biological sex, i.e. female, male or intersexual (see [human-ontology](https://github.com/nie-ine/Ontologies/blob/master/Nie-ontologies/Generic-ontologies/human-ontology.ttl)).

 	human:Human rdfs:subClassOf [
 		a owl:Restriction;
 		owl:onProperty human:hasBiologicalSex;
-		owl:maxCardinality "1"^^xsd:nonNegativeInteger].
+		owl:maxCardinality "1"^^xs:nonNegativeInteger].

 <div align="center">